Ballard in King County, Washington — The American West (Northwest)

 More about this marker.
 The location, 22nd Avenue Northwest and Ballard Avenue Northwest, is where the Ballard City Hall once stood.
 It's now known as Marvin's Garden, a tiny park named after Marvin Sjoberg, a local character who died in 1989.

 Regarding Ballard Avenue Landmark District Historic Marker Project.
 The Ballard Historical Society created 28 12” by 16” Historic Markers for buildings in the Ballard Avenue Landmark District.
 The inspiration for this project was to bring recognition to Ballard’s City protected old commercial center: Ballard Avenue.
 Each maker displays an historic photograph, a caption of the property’s history and the date built.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 25, 2010, by Kathy Ann Bugajsky of Seattle, Washington.
-This page has been viewed 1,094 times since then and 27 times this year.
+It was originally submitted on February 25, 2010, by Kathy Ann Bugajsky of Seattle, Washington.
+This page has been viewed 1,121 times since then and 5 times this year.
 Photo 1. submitted on February 21, 2010, by Kathy Ann Bugajsky of Seattle, Washington. • Kevin W. was the editor who published this page.

 Editor’s want-list for this marker.
 Wide area picture of the marker and its surroundings. • Separate HMdb entries for the other 27 Historical Markers along Ballard Avenue. • Can you help?